 EV prices are falling because battery prices are falling.
 Batteries are a major component of the EV (see chart at right).
-In addition, those batteries are becoming increasingly popular with utilities, for firming solar and mitigating outages, further accelerating manufacturing efficiencies and driving cost down.
+In addition, those batteries are becoming increasingly popular with utilities, firming solar for and mitigating outages, further accelerating manufacturing efficiencies and driving cost down.